June 26, 2019

 You can also try using the first letter of each word of a longer phrase, making sure to include at least one number.
 Whichever method you choose, be sure to use more than a single word, which is relatively easy for password cracking applications to guess, even with character substitutions.

-In this example, I’ve capitalized the first word of each word to give us a mix of upper and lowercase characters.
-Now, let’s introduce some special characters by swapping out letters for characters that look pretty similar.
+In this example, the first letter of each word is capitalized to give a mix of upper and lowercase characters.
+Now, introduce some special characters by swapping out letters for characters that look pretty similar.

-Here, I’ve swapped the “i” for an exclamation point and traded out the “A” for an at symbol.
+Here, the “i” is swapped for an exclamation point and the A for @.

 That’s 12 characters down, which is a great base for all your passwords.
-We’ll use the remaining characters to customize this base for each website.
+Use the remaining characters to customize this base for each website.

 This password is relatively easy to remember, and it meets our criteria because it has: